 9208 East Pine Lane, Parker, CO 80138

-Lousiville: (between Westiminster and Boulder right off I-36) 6 different colors of metallic epoxy separating the space into 4 zones.
+Lousiville: (between Westiminster and Boulder right off I-36) Six different colors of metallic epoxy separating the space into 4 zones.

 318 McCaslin Blvd, Louisville, CO 80027

 This figure depends on how much prep work the concrete in your joints need, the fill volume for your joints, and the amount of control joints you have.
 We own an large urethane/epoxy mixing and dispensing pump which we can bring to your project to pass on the lowest install cost possible.
 Compared to the caulk gun cartridges most contractors use, our bulk material cost is 8x lower and we can dispense material at 12x the speed.
 There are also countless concrete control joint filling compounds on the market with which we are familiar with.
 It is strongly advised to use a knowledgeable expert in selecting your joint filling compound.
-Feel free to give us a call so we can help guide you to an appropriate solution and provide you with a free quote.
+Feel free to call us so that we can help guide you to an appropriate solution and provide you with a free estimate on the joint work.

 For the most part price is determined by how shiny you want your polished concrete floor to be.
 Other big determinants are how much repair work you want done on your concrete.
 Whether you want to fill in your control joints or not.
 If you're getting a color with your polish or not.
 If we can get our 1,000 lb. grinding machines into your space and whether you have adequate power supply or we have to use a generator.
 If you want us to work overnight on a rush schedule through weekends or holidays.
 Lesser factors include: How far away from our shop you're located.How much work you're having done.
 Some discounts are possible too: If you're paying by cash or check, are an existing customer, or served in the military.
 All these factors have to be calculated and more to give you a final price.
 We have a civil and mechanical engineer come out to your home or business, assess the condition of your floor, and provide you with a free estimate.
 We'll provide you with many prices and options within 24 hours of after seeing your concrete floor.